juanrmn/localStorage-tools/README.md

 cross_domain_lstorage.js
 ------------------------

-Store an item list with a given maximun number of elements which can be shared between different domains.
+Store item lists with a given maximun number of elements which can be shared between different domains.

 It uses **cross_domain_storage.js and crossd_iframe.html files**.